Emerging Leaders Fellowship Program

 Being a part of the Fellowship Program felt like a vote of confidence from AMS since day one, and I am truly grateful for their effort to support the next generation of Montessori leaders.
 Since participating, I have used the knowledge and skills I gained to develop a partnership with the Elementary education department at my local university, so that aspiring teachers have the opportunity to learn about and choose Montessori at the start of their teaching careers.
 I’ve been mentored by “the best of the best” and will continue to pay it forward.Email AMS about the Emerging Leaders Fellowship Program

-Who may apply?
-Any individual who seeks to become a leader in the Montessori community, is a current member of AMS, and holds an active AMS-recognized Montessori teaching credential is eligible.
+- Holds an active AMS-recognized Montessori teaching credential.
 AMS recognizes credentials from AMS, the Association Montessori Internationale (AMI), and any other program accredited by the Montessori Accreditation Council for Teacher Education (MACTE).

 AMS is committed to diversity within the Montessori community, including the backgrounds of its leaders.
 To that end, we encourage applications from global AMS members, people of color, LGBTQ people, and other marginalized communities.